 - We believe that there has been increasing demand by online game users for new and unique online games and increasing competition in this area.
 We believe that these trends will force us to devote additional resources to developing and launching additional games, updating existing games at a faster rate than we have in the past and licensing games from third parties.
 In particular, the online game industry in China is transitioning from 2D to 3D games, with numerous new 3D game titles being launched in the market in recent years.
 In response to this trend, we have been devoting additional resources to developing or licensing 3D games.
 Nonetheless, we also believe that the market for 2D online games will continue to grow in popularity for the foreseeable future. - Our online games business may be adversely affected if, as is predicted by some industry commentators, the Chinese government takes additional steps to slow the growth in this market.
 We may not be able to adequately respond to any such regulatory changes in the online games market. - Substantially all of our online game revenues have been generated by games that use the pay-to-play revenue model whereby players purchase our prepaid point cards to pay for playing time.
 A number of our competitors, including Giant, Perfect World, Shanda and Kingsoft use primarily or entirely an item-based revenue model where end users are able to play the basic functions of the online games for free and may choose to purchase in-game value-added services, including certain in-game items and premium features, which enhance the game experience.
-Currently, we are developing games that use the item-based revenue model and launched our first item-based online game, Tianxia II, in June 2008, but we cannot be certain that Tianxia II and our future item-based online games will be popular or generate the revenue our management expects.
+Currently, we are developing games that use the item-based revenue model and launched open beta testing versions of our item-based online games, Tianxia II and Legend of Westward Journey, in June and September 2008, respectively, but we cannot be certain that Tianxia II, Legend of Westward Journey and our future item-based online games will be popular or generate the revenue our management expects.
 Moreover, it is possible that users of our existing pay-to-play games find that the item-based games offered by our competitors provide a more enjoyable gaming experience in which case the popularity of our existing games could be materially adversely affected.

 If there is an overall shift in the online game market in China to an item-based or another revenue model, we may be unable to launch new games or new versions of existing games which effectively use such model, and we may be required to make significant research and development and selling and marketing expenditures to develop and promote such games.